The San Francisco Earthquake and Wine

 California Wine Struggles

-The history of California wines is full of struggle: drought, Prohibition, phylloxera, economic depressions, earthquake, and fires.
+The history of the California wine industry is full of struggle: drought, Prohibition, phylloxera, economic depressions, earthquake, and fires.
 Yet the California wine industry has managed to survive and earn a place among the finest wine producers in the world.
-The first commercial vines were planted in the 18th century by Spanish missionaries, who used wine for religious ceremonies.
+The first commercial vines were planted by Spanish missionaries, who used wine for religious ceremonies.
 But it wasn’t until the 19th century that large-scale production began in earnest.

-The 18th Amendment’s prohibition of alcohol in 1920 dealt a severe blow to the state’s wine industry, but a few wineries managed to stay in business by producing sacramental wine for church services.
+The 18th Amendment’s prohibition of alcohol in 1920 dealt a severe blow to the state’s wine industry.
+Only a few wineries managed to stay in business by producing sacramental wine for church services.
 After Prohibition was repealed in 1933, the industry slowly began to recover.
-However, it was dealt another setback in the 1960s when a root-knot nematode infestation destroyed many of California’s vineyards.
+However, it was dealt another setback in the 1960s when a grapevine-killing insect destroyed many of California’s vineyards.
 Despite these challenges, the California wine industry has persevered and today produces some of the finest wines in the world.

 Orange County Archives, CC BY 2.0 via Wikimedia Commons